-Notes: This Good Word has an adverb, nefariously, and the noun, nefariousness.
+Notes: This bad Good Word has an adverb, nefariously, and a noun, nefariousness.
 No tricks, traps, or tripwires are attached to this word—just remember the [o] in the suffix.

-Word History: Today's word is Latin nefarius with an [o] we dropped in for no apparent reason.
+Word History: Today's word is Latin nefarius with an [o] that we dropped in for no particular reason.
 The Latin word is based on nefas "crime, transgression" which breaks up into ne- "not" + fas "divine law".
-Fas is the original PIE root *dho-/dhe (which also produced English do and deed) with an old suffix, -s.
-With a suffix -c (pronounced -k), it also provided Latin with facere "to do or make".
-This stem can be seen in the ?fex (fec-s) of pontifex, the full word from which pontiff, the title of the pope, derives.
+Fas is from the PIE root dho-/dhe (which also produced English do and deed.
+With a suffix -c- (pronounced [k]), it also provided Latin with facere "to do or make".
+This stem can be seen in the -fex (fec-s) of pontifex, the full word from which pontiff, the title of the pope, derives.
 Pont, which later came to mean "bridge", originally meant "way," so the word pontifex set out meaning "he who prepares the way"—not, of course, for the nefarious.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!